MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * [Job Boards][job-boards]: Sign up for job alerts and register on the job market places.
 * [Choose which Meetups you'll attend.][meetups]
+* Personalize your Asteroids or Snake game, and make it pretty (or even better, build a new JS game from scratch!)

-* Attend Ned's algorithm lectures.
+* SF -- Attend Ned's algorithm lecture.
 Do this every Mon/Wed/Fri.
-* Personalize your Asteroids or Snake game, and make it pretty (or even better, build a new JS game from scratch!)

 [linkedin]: ./self-presentation/linkedin.md
 [meetups]: ./engineering-culture/meetups.md